clnelson2/MATLAB-G-5_ventilator_plots/README.md

 # Automated Visualization of Pulmonary Function using MATLAB
-The MATLAB code as posted allows for representation of ventilator dynamics, with running average filters to reduce outlier data, ability to interpolate for statistical analysis, and output additionally offers researchers tools to analyze progression of lung function and/or injury.
+The MATLAB code as posted allows for representation of ventilator dynamics, with running average filters to reduce outlier data, and output additionally offers visual tool to analyze progression of lung function and/or injury.
 Datasets are also available for testing code as posted here.
 To operate these scripts, MATLAB R2015b or higher is required.
 Optional Statistical Analysis Toolboxes are required, if statistical analysis is desired between groups.
 Parallel Computing Toolbox is required to run parallel computing in ‘import_subject_files.m’ function.
 This can otherwise be commented out.